HandbookKids Club Kids | Spearfish, South Dakota

 SIGN OUT PROCEDURE:

-- Parents or authorized persons must sign every child out of the program each day using the computer tracking system and the PIN number given to them.
+- Parents or authorized persons must sign every child out of the program each day using the computer tracking system using the biometric scanner or the PIN number given to them.

-- If a person other than a designated pick-up PIN # holders will be required to sign out the children on a paper check out sheet.
+- If a person other than a designated pick-up, biometric or PIN # holder, they will be required to sign out the children on a paper check out sheet.

 - Children will only be allowed to walk home with written permission at the time the parent designates.
 Kid’s Club will not be responsible for children after they leave the program.